Japan revises Fukushima cleanup plan, delays key steps

 880 TONS OF MELTED FUEL

 Removing an estimated 880 tons of molten fuel from Fukushima's three melted reactors is the toughest and unprecedented challenge.
-It's six times the amount dealt with in the aftermath of the 1979 Three Mile Island partial core melt.
+It's six times the amount dealt with in the aftermath of the 1979 Three Mile Island partial core melt in the United States.

-A removal is to begin in 2021 at Unit 2, where robotic probes have made bigger progress than at Units 1 and 3.
-A robotic arm was developed to enter the reactor from the side to reach the melted fuel that has largely fallen to the bottom of the primary containment vessel.
-A side entry would allow a simultaneous removal of fuel rods in the pool from the reactor's top.
-A melted fuel removal will begin with just a spoonful, which will be carefully measured and analyzed per International Atomic Energy Agency instructions.
-The government hopes to gradually expand the scale of removal, though further expertise and robotic development is needed.
-The first decade through 2031 is a crucial phase that would affect future progress.
+Removal is to begin in 2021 at Unit 2, where robotic probes have made more progress than at Units 1 and 3.
+A robotic arm was developed to enter the reactor from the side to reach the melted fuel, which has largely fallen to the bottom of the primary containment vessel.
+A side entry would allow the simultaneous removal of fuel rods in the pool from the reactor's top.
+The removal of melted fuel will begin with just a spoonful, which will be carefully measured and analyzed under International Atomic Energy Agency instructions.
+The government hopes to gradually expand the scale of the removal, though further expertise and robotic development is needed.
+The first decade through 2031 is a crucial phase that will affect future progress.
 Units 1 and 3 fell behind due to high radiation and water levels respectively, requiring more investigation.

 ———